-At fourteen he began his training as a painter with José Camps, while he continued his studies until graduating in History from the University of Deusto and Art History in Madrid.
-In Paris and Italy continues his apprenticeship with prominent painters of the time.
-Finally, he settled in Madrid, where he lives and has his studio since 1980; always linked to San Sebastian, his hometown, where he spends long periods.
+At the age of fourteen, Sanz began his training as a painter with José Camps.
+He also continued his studies and graduated with a degree in History from the University of Deusto and a degree in Art History from the Autonomous University of Madrid.
+Moving to Paris and then Italy, he held a series of apprenticeships with prominent painters.
+Finally, Sanz settled in Madrid, where he now lives and has had his studio since 1980.
+He remains closely linked to San Sebastián, his hometown, where he spends many months each year.

 His painting is the result of different influences.
-His early paintings are inspired by Basque and French impressionists, in range of soft and gray colors and in the humid atmosphere of the city is present.
+His early works were inspired by Basque and French impressionists.
+This is visible in their range of soft and gray colors and in their attention to the humid atmosphere of his native city.

 The Ricardo Sanz of the 1980s and 1990s draws more on classical painters such as Velázquez, Van Dyck, and Rembrandt, as well as the Spanish School of the nineteenth century.

 Sanz also incorporates the techniques of such contemporaries as Ricardo Macarrón, Joaquim Torrents Lladó, Antonio López, and Félix Revello de Toro, whose work has enriched his knowledge and artistic spirit and has raised his skill at portraiture and figurative painting to the highest level.

 Today Sanz’s palette continues to grow stronger and more colorful; his mature work is even more modern and refreshing.
 Combining exquisite composition with refined technique and his unique mastery of color, Sanz’s touch attends with special expertise the effects of light, which are the ultimate protagonists of his paintings.